yylocky/CITS5206-Group3/README.md

 flask db upgrade
 ```

-We have set a database test.db in the repository.
+We have set a test database app.db in the repository.
 If you want to use it, you can skip the above steps.

 3. Run the flask